LibEMG/libemg/docs/source/documentation/features/features_doc.md

-Due to the stochastic and transient nature of the EMG signal, the raw EMG signal provides little information.
+Due to the stochastic and transient nature of the EMG signal, the raw signal provides little information.
 As such, hand-crafted features are extracted from the underlying signal to increase its information density before being passed to the machine learning model.
 These features are extracted from windows (i.e., a predefined number of samples) of EMG.
 The selection of features (or feature sets) is essential for robust control systems.

 This module aims to simplify the feature extraction stage for developers.
 We have included a number of features from the literature that we have robustly tested and validated.
-The following code snippet exemplifies how simple feature extraction from raw EMG is leveraging this module:
+The following code snippet exemplifies how to extract features from raw EMG:

 <details>
 <summary><b>Example Code</b></summary>